Update: ‘Specifications’ section updated.

-Like in most new-age EVs, Fisker will offer over-the-air updates to improve the existing features of the Ocean, and include features even after customers have taken delivery.
+Like most new-age EVs, the Ocean supports over-the-air updates to improve the existing features and gain new features even after customers have taken delivery.
 According to a report Automotive News published on November 9, 2022, the company plans to add Lane Keep Assist, Blind Spot Monitoring, and Automatic High Beam in early 2023 and expects to add Lane Centering and Traffic Jam Assist by late 2023.

 The features we’ve mentioned above are basic, and most customers would expect them to be available right from launch.
 However, Henrik Fisker has suggested that the company may need to postpone sales commencement if it wants to offer every promised and expected feature right from day one.
 The priority is to begin deliveries on time, so it has decided to release less-critical features with future OTA updates.
 Cruise control won’t be available initially either, and the company may take three, six, or even nine months to enable it, the brand boss has indicated.

 Earlier, there were reports of Fisker using Volkswagen’s MEB platform for the Ocean SUV.
-After the brand partnered with Magna, it was confirmed to be built on an aluminum skateboard architecture christened FM29, which stands for Fisker-Magna and 29 for the 2921 mm wheelbase.
-Speaking of dimensions, the EV is 188 inches long, 78.5 inches wide, and 64.2 inches tall.
+After the brand partnered with Magna, it was confirmed to be built on an aluminum skateboard architecture christened FM29, which stands for Fisker-Magna, and 29 for the 2921 mm wheelbase.

-The rest of the range, all AWD models, use a different battery pack that CATL also supplies.
+The Sport grade uses a lithium-ion-phosphate battery developed by CATL, which provides the Ocean with 250 miles of range (targeted EPA).
+The rest of the grades, all of which have an AWD drivetrain layout, use a different battery pack that CATL also supplies.
 The Ultra, Extreme, and One variants get what Fisker calls the Hyper Range battery that comprises a nickel-manganese-cobalt cell chemistry.
-As a result, the One and the Extreme have a 350-mile range while the Ultra gets 340 miles range.
-According to Fisker, different battery packs were chosen to prioritize range for Sport customers and a combination of range and performance to customers buying higher variants.
+As a result, the One has a 350-mile range (targeted EPA), while the Ultra’s range (targeted EPA) is 340 miles.

 |Fisker Ocean aspect||Sport||Ultra||Extreme||One|